rvsgustavo2/Technical-Writing-Test-TaskFlow-API/README.md

 ## Authentication

-YoAll requests require a valid Bearer token in the header:
+All requests require a valid Bearer token in the header:
 Authorization: Bearer tf-live-4a8f2c1e9b3d7e6a

 ---